Sites of special scientific interest: public body responsibilities

-Where Natural England still has serious concerns about the potential damage to the SSSI it may refer a case to the Secretary of State.
+Where Natural England still has serious concerns about the potential damage to the SSSI it may refer a case to the Secretary of State for Environment, Food and Rural Affairs.
 The Secretary of State may decide to stop you giving the permission until your decision to approve the works has been reviewed at a public inquiry, or Natural England may ask for a judicial review of the decision.

 When assent or consent is frequently needed

 Natural England may work with public bodies to: